Skip to main content

 This great app allows you to use your iPad as a document scanner.
 It automatically detects documents or notes of any size and offers enhancement options.

-As it has a lot of other good features, I would use it in a single iPad classroom to share examples with students via the projector.
-You can, for instance, instantly show student work that is very good or encourage student’s reasoning about questions that seemed complicated.
+As it has many other good features, I would use it in a single iPad classroom to share examples with students via the projector.
+You can, for instance, instantly show outstanding student work or encourage students’ reasoning about complicated questions.

 6. Stage

-Record videos or screen capture images and save them directly to your device’s photo library.
+Record videos or screen capture images and save them to your device’s photo library.

-To be more specific: use Stage to scan student work, books or worksheets.
-Then start annotating them in front of class while you are projecting your iPad screen.
-It’s a bit like Evernote Scannable, but with a live annotation tool.
+To be more specific, use Stage to scan student work, books, or worksheets.
+Then, start annotating them in front of the class while you project your iPad screen.
+It’s a bit like Evernote Scannable but with a live annotation tool.

 8. Classroom Screen